Table of Content

 2.1 Washington Motorcycle Helmet Laws

-As stated in the Revised Code of Washington § 46.37.530., all motorcyclists regardless of age are required to wear an approved motorcycle helmet while their vehicle is in motion.
-The general description for a motorcycle helmet is that it needs to have a hard outer shell, padding in between the exterior and interior and a grip around your neck or ching to keep it in place.
+As stated in the Revised Code of Washington § 46.37.530., all motorcyclists regardless of age are required to wear a motorcycle helmet while their vehicle is in motion.
+The general description for a motorcycle helmet is that it needs to have a hard outer shell, padding in between the exterior and interior, and a grip around your neck or chin to keep it in place.

 2.2 Washington Motorcycle License Laws